 Google is Apathetic to Review Issues

-One of the problems is that Google won’t remove the review unless it actually breaks their review policies, which they claim hasn’t happened in this case.
+One of the problems is that Google won’t remove the review unless it actually breaks their review policies, which they claim hadn’t happened in the case of my client. 😑

 Case in point: